BloomTech-Labs/Metronome/README.md

 ## Running the tests

 To run the unit tests, simply run `yarn test` in the root directory.
-Make sure that your local server is running before executing the tests.
+Make sure that your local MongoDB instance is running before executing the tests.

 ### Coding Style